aaai-fidu-lab/aaai-fidu-lab.github.io/call-for-papers.md

 ## Submission Guidelines

 <div class="container" markdown="1">
-- **Paper Length**: Maximum 2 pages, excluding unlimited pages for references
+- **Paper Length**: Maximum 2 pages, excluding unlimited pages for references.
 - **Format**: PDF file, using the [NeurIPS 2024 LaTeX style file](https://media.neurips.cc/Conferences/NeurIPS2024/Styles.zip)
 - **Submission Portal**: [OpenReview]({{ site.submission_url }})
-- **Anonymity**: Submissions should be anonymous for two-way anonymized review
+- **Anonymity**: Submissions should be anonymous for two-way anonymized review.
 - **Archival**: Papers will be archived, and optionally we ask the speakers to make their talk slides public too.
-Papers and slides will be linked on the workshop website when available
+Papers and slides will be linked to the workshop website when they are available.
+However, there will be no proceedings.
 - This is a participatory, in-person event.
 Accepted Authors are encouraged to present their work and discuss it at the event.
 - Broader impact statement and Limitation section are not counted in the paper length.
 </div>